Soccer head injuries: the 7 facts you need to know

 According to a University of Colorado study, more than 1 in 4 concussions occur when players used their heads to hit the ball.
 But more than half of these heading-related concussions were caused by collisions with another player rather than with the ball.
 These collisions included head-to-head, elbow-to-head and shoulder-to-head contact.

 While there is no "silver bullet" that can reduce ALL risks of head injuries in soccer (even banning headers is a mere band-aid), Virginia Tech Helmet Lab recently concluded that soccer headgear can indeed dramatically reduce the risk of concussions.
-This is the first major finding.
-Furthermore, UW Madison is finalizing the largest field study with 3,000 high school players: results will come out in Fall 2018, and confirm the extent to which soccer headgear can reduce all types of head injuries for both boys and girls.
+Furthermore, a 2-year study of high school soccer players by University of Wisconsin Madison showed that- while the "average" headgear did not significantly reduce the risk of concussions- the Storelli ExoShield Head Guard statistically reduced the relative risk of concussions by 60%, the only product studied to achieve a statistical benefit.

 In its pioneering study, Virginia Tech concluded that no soccer headgear on the market protects players more than the Storelli ExoShield Head Guard, with an estimated 84% reduction in head injuries.
 Why is it the best?
 Because its patented technology embeds the same type of foam used in US military helmets, making the ExoShield a superior form of soccer head protection.
 It also complies with ASTM / FIFA / NFHS standards, fits both men and women, and is sleekly designed for a minimalist look.
 This is why it was also recently chosen as the Official Head Protection of US Club Soccer and it's the go-to choice for world-class pro clubs around the world.